 Now, when it comes to braking for corners, you never want to be slowing down on the corner itself.
 Apply all of your braking power before the corner and remember that go-karts like straight, clean lines.

 Because of this, you’ll be taking most of your corners by staying wide of the corner and then turning into it, as opposed to staying on the side of the track where the corner actually bends around.
-You’ll struggle to hit the apex in this latter method, and you’ll make the kart turn far more than it wants to.
+You’ll struggle to hit the apex using this latter method, and you’ll make the kart turn far more than it wants to (check out our guide to racing lines for more information, or the section below).

-Cornering in a go-kart doesn’t mean braking to the proper speed and then staying off the accelerator, either.
-Remember the critical saying of how you should never press your two pedals at the same time?
+But cornering in a go-kart doesn’t mean braking to the proper speed and then staying off the accelerator.
+Remember the critical saying of how you should never press both pedals at the same time?
 After reaching your cornering point, you want to slowly and gently apply that accelerator again, increasing it slowly to get a clean, fast exit out of the turn.

 Using Racing Lines

-Ah, the mystical, magical work of racing lines on kart tracks.
-This doesn’t mean that there’ll be painted lines on the asphalt below you, of course, but it refers to the fastest way to go around the track.
+Racing lines are not painted lines on the track below you.
+It refers to the fastest way to go around the track.
 These lines will all differ depending on the track you’re driving on, but there are a lot of ways to pick out the fastest line from the get-go.

 First and foremost, actually look at the track.
-There are relatively distinct sections of the track that look darker in color compared to other parts, and you always want to make a beeline for those darker parts of the track.
-These visibly darker parts have been raced on more and had more rubber laid down on them, and you can bet that this is the line you need to take.
+There are relatively distinct sections of the track that look darker in color compared to other parts, and you typically want to stick to these darker parts of the track.
+These visibly darker parts have been raced on more and had more rubber laid down on them, and you can bet that this is the line you need to take (in the dry anyway – they become slippery in the wet!).

 KEY POINTS